Chutengli/tcptools/README.md

 ## Using tracert

 ### For www.amazon.com
-- target ip: 65.8.70.230
+- target IP: 65.8.70.230
 - 22 hops
 - Yes, based on `hop 5 po-2-rur902.seattle.wa.seattle.comcast.net (69.139.161.158)`.
 My provider is comcast
-- Identify the "class" of IP address for each major step in the trip
+- Class types of major steps
+  - For step 1, it's a class C private IP
+  - For step 2 - 3, it's a class A private IP
+  - For step 4 - 9, it's a class A public IP
+  - For step 10 - 12, it's a class B public IP
+  - For step 13 - 22, it's a class A public IP

 ### For www.google.com
 - Target IP: 142.250.69.196
-- 11 hops
+- 12 hops
 - Yes, based on `hop 5 po-2-rur902.seattle.wa.seattle.comcast.net (69.139.161.158)`.
 My provider is comcast
-- address for each major step in the trip
+- Class types of major steps
+  - For step 1, it's a class A private IP
+  - For step 2 - 8, it's a class A public IP
+  - For step 9, it's a class B Public IP
+  - For step 10 - 12, it's a class A public IP

 ### For www.microsoft.com
 - Target IP: 96.216.153.5
 - 9 hops
 - Yes, based on `hop 5 po-2-rur902.seattle.wa.seattle.comcast.net (69.139.161.158)`.
 My provider is comcast
-- Identify the "class" of IP address for each major step in the trip
+- Class types of major steps
+  - For step 1, it's a class C private IP
+  - For step 2 - 3, it's a class A private IP
+  - For step 4 - 9, it's a class A public IP